Where and when did Freemasonry start?

-Due to the secretive nature of this society coupled with the fact that relatively few pieces of literature have survived over the time which may have told us more about how the freemasonry came into being, makes it even more difficult to pinpoint an exact point in time and space when this unique organization came into existence.
+Due to the secretive nature of this society coupled with the fact that relatively few pieces of literature have survived over time which could have told us more about how Freemasonry came into being, it’s difficult to point an exact moment in time and space when this unique organization came into existence.

-Indeed, the myth of Hiram Abiff, who is the main architect of Solomon’s Temple in Jerusalem and is regarded by many freemasons as the first freemason gives a biblical credibility to Freemasonry.
+The myth of Hiram Abiff, who is the main architect of Solomon’s Temple in Jerusalem and regarded by many freemasons as the first freemason, gives biblical credibility to Freemasonry.

 A Masonic manuscript known as Regius Poem or Halliwell Manuscript provides a sequence of events which are beautifully mentioned in 64 vellum pages written in Middle English.

-It mentions that Euclid counterfeited geometry and gave it a new name of masonry.
+It mentions that Euclid counterfeited geometry and gave it a new name for masonry.
 This was done to attract children of nobility in Ancient Egypt to this profession.

-According to this poem, masons came to the King for directions and him along with the nobility and landed gentry crafted fifteen rules to live by for every Mason.
+According to this poem, masons came to the King for directions, and him along with the nobility and landed gentry crafted fifteen rules to live by for every Mason.

 These 15 points are mentioned in this manuscript and are considered as moral codes by which every Freemason must live.

-This manuscript has been dated to 1390 AD and this at least proves that Freemasonry existed during medieval ages and it’s not certainly a modern phenomenon as speculated by some of its detractors.
+This manuscript has been dated to 1390 AD and proves that Freemasonry existed during medieval ages and it’s not a modern phenomenon as speculated by some of its detractors.

-It has been in operation since 1599 AD and as such is certainly a lodge which must be paid attention.
-Modern United Grand Lodge of England came into existence around 1717 and it simply means that Mary’s Chapel was in existence even a century before the Grand Lodge of England was established.
+The modern United Grand Lodge of England came into existence around 1717, meaning that Mary’s Chapel was in existence a century before the Grand Lodge of England was established.

-Freemasonry & The Knights Templar?
+Freemasonry & The Knights Templar

 Indeed, Middle Eastern symbols are omnipresent in various rites and rituals of Freemasonry and we must not overlook the fact that all Abrahamic religions also originated in the Middle East.

 Some have also presented evidence which suggests that Freemasonry may have something to do with the crusaders and orders established by them such as Knights Templars, or the Knights Hospitaller.

-Due to several theories abound regarding origins of Freemasonry and the secretive nature of this organization it’s quite difficult to discover the true origins of Freemasonry.
+Due to several theories abound regarding the origins of Freemasonry and the secretive nature of this organization, it’s quite difficult to discover the true origins of Freemasonry.
 We can just make educated guesses.